-Attribute/Measure Target Assessment of Potentially Significant Effects MitigationRequired Breeding population abundance: Apparently Occupied Sites (AOS) No significant decline No significant decline in the breeding population abundance of guillemot within the SPA is predicted as a result of the proposal. Νο

-Productivity rate No significant decline No significant decline in productivity rate of guillemot within the SPA is predicted as a result of the proposal. Νο Distribution: breeding colonies No significant decline No significant decline in the distribution of guillemot breeding colonies within the SPA is predicted as a result of the proposal. Νο Prey biomass available No significant decline No significant decline in the prey biomass available to guillemot within the SPA is predicted as a result of the proposal.
+Attribute/Measure Target Assessment of Potentially Significant Effects MitigationRequired Breeding population abundance: Apparently Occupied Sites (AOS) No significant decline No significant decline in the breeding population abundance of guillemot within the SPA is predicted as a result of the proposal.
+No Productivity rate No significant decline No significant decline in productivity rate of guillemot within the SPA is predicted as a result of the proposal.
+No Distribution: breeding colonies No significant decline No significant decline in the distribution of guillemot breeding colonies within the SPA is predicted as a result of the proposal.
+No Prey biomass available No significant decline No significant decline in the prey biomass available to guillemot within the SPA is predicted as a result of the proposal.
 However, on a precautionary basis, some general mitigation measures in relation to protection of water quality during construction and operation are recommended.
-Yes See Section 7 Barriers to connectivity No significant increase There will be no increase in barriers to connectivity for guillemot within the SPA as a result of the proposal Νο Disturbance at the breeding site No significant increase Significant disturbance impacts to guillemot at breeding sites are not envisaged as a result of the proposal.
-Some general protective measures are recommended to minimise any potential disturbance impacts as a result of construction works, increased human activity or fugitive noise emissions during the construction phase.
-Yes See Section 7 Disturbance at marineareas immediately No significant increase There will be no increase in disturbance at marine No
+Yes See Section 7 Barriers to connectivity No significant increase There will be no increase in barriers to connectivity for guillemot within the SPA as a result of the proposal No Disturbance at the breeding site No significant increase Significant disturbance impacts to guillemot at breeding sites are not envisaged as a result of the proposal.
+Some general protective measures are recommended to minimise any Yes See Section 7 potential disturbance impacts as a result of construction works, increased human activity or fugitive noise emissions during the construction Phase and any potential impacts from collision risks.
+Disturbance at marineareas immediately adjacent to the colony No significant increase There will be no increase in disturbance at marine areas adjacent to the guillemotcolony as a result of the proposal.
+No